kodexys/EasyCFD/README.md

 * Sample STL Files
    * Provided geometry files to be processed through enGrid
 * Necessary Software
-   * enGrid is the software used for preparing STL geometry files for OpenFOAM use
+   * enGrid is the software used for preparing STL geometry files for OpenFOAM use.
+An installer is included in this folder, but it can also be downloaded from https://sourceforge.net/projects/engrid/
-   * Python 3 is the programming language of EasyCFD
+   * Python 3 is the programming language of EasyCFD.
+The Python 3.7.2 installer is included in this folder, but other Python 3 versions can be downloaded from https://www.python.org/downloads/
    * blueCFD-Core is OpenFOAM for Microsoft Windows and runs the CFD simulations.
-It can be downloaded from http://bluecfd.github.io/Core/Downloads/
+The latest version can be downloaded from http://bluecfd.github.io/Core/Downloads/